 No referral commissions changed hands in this ranking.
 The criteria, in order:

 - Match to "I want to start without thinking too hard."
-Does the app auto-invest, or does the beginner have to place orders?
+Does the portfolio build from something the beginner already does, or do they have to research and place orders?

 - Honest tradeoffs.
 We name where each app isn't great.